Simulating magic state cultivation with few Clifford terms: A sketch on an end-to-end logical error rate simulation

 \subsection{Sample measurements approach}

 In this first approach, we sample the measurement results explicitly.
 We can start by contracting/simplifying the errored\footnote{With known error locations and types.} ZX-diagram up to a measurement layer, excluding the measurement spiders.
 Then perform a stabiliser decomposition on that sub-diagram up to the measurement time slice with measurement spiders removed, hence more open legs.
 A sum of stabiliser terms will be returned from the decomposition.
-Sample those terms (they are all Clifford)\footnote{Seems like $\mathtt{stimzx}$ already has the functionality of generating stabilisers of a ZX-diagram, \url{https://github.com/quantumlib/Stim/blob/main/glue/zx/stimzx/_zx_graph_solver.py}, under the function $\mathtt{zx\_graph\_to\_external\_stabilizers}$ \cite{Gidney_2021}.
-One would have to create scripts to load $\mathtt{pyzx}$ graph into $\mathtt{stimzx}$, extract stabilisers and then finally, sample from a sum of stabiliser tableaus.} and combine them into actual measurement realisations.
+Sample those terms (they are all Clifford) and combine them into actual measurement realisations.
 Then input the sampled measurement outcomes into the original sub-diagram, included as $n\pi$ ($n\in \{0,1\}$) phases in the corresponding measurement spiders: $\scalebox{1}{\tikzfig{znpi}}/\scalebox{1}{\tikzfig{xnpi}}$.
 Finally, conditioned on all un-violated detecting regions inferred from measured parities, proceeding to the next measurement stage and repeat this procedure.
-Please see an example of the sketch outlined applied to the initial stages of the $d=3$ circuits in appendix \ref{appendix:sketch_example} and the following pseudocode in algorithm \ref{algo:sample}.
+Please see an example of the sketch outlined applied to the initial stages of the $d=3$ circuits in appendix \ref{appendix:sketch_example} and the following pseudocode in algorithm \ref{algo:sample} in appendix \ref{appendix:sketch_state_sample}.
 A drawback to this approach is that each shot may require multiple rounds of stabiliser decompositions proportional to the number of measurement layers.
-This will increasing the actual run time.
+This will increase the actual run time.